 Jam Filled Butter Cookies

-This cookie recipe has been in my mother's family for more years than I've been alive.
-It's my favorite cookie; my comfort food!
+This jelly-filled cookie recipe has been in my mother's family for more years than I've been alive!
+It's my favorite cookie; my comfort food.

-This cookie recipe has been in my mother's family for more years than I've been alive.
-It's my favorite cookie; my comfort food!
+This jelly-filled cookie recipe has been in my mother's family for more years than I've been alive!
+It's my favorite cookie; my comfort food.